-Do not self treat with nettle for BPH.
+DO NOT self treat with nettle for BPH.
 See your doctor to receive a diagnosis and to rule out prostate cancer.

-Stinging nettle may affect the blood's ability to clot, and could interfere with blood thinning drugs, including:
+Stinging nettle may affect the blood's ability to clot, and could interfere with blood-thinning drugs, including:

 - Warfarin (Coumadin)